ebjamieson97/undidjl/README.md

 Further, covariates at the local silo should be renamed to match the spelling used in the `empty_diff_df.csv`.

+Ensure that the local silo data is loaded as Stata's active dataset before running `undidjl_stage_two`.

 **Parameters:**

 - **filepath** (*string, required*):
   A string specifying the filepath to the `empty_diff_df.csv`.

 - **local_silo_name** (*string, required*):
-  A string which specifies the local silo's name as it is written in the `empty_diff_df`.
+  A string which specifies the local silo's name as it is written in the `empty_diff_df.csv`.

 - **time_column** (*string, required*):
   A string which indicates the name of the variable in the local silo data which contains the date information.
 This variable should be a string.